The Best Tips and Exercises To Help Grow Your Glutes

 How to do it:

-- Get on the floor and under the band as you place your upper back and shoulder blades along the edge of the bench, with your knees bent and your feet on the floor.
+- Get on the floor and place your upper back and shoulder blades along the edge of the bench, with your knees bent and your feet on the floor.
+Have a spotter place the barbell on your hips.

-- Engage your core and begin the movement by thrusting your hips up until your thighs are parallel to the floor, fighting against the tension of the band.
+- Engage your core and begin the movement by thrusting your hips up until your thighs are parallel to the floor.

 - Hold the position for a moment while your squeeze your glutes, then lower your hips and repeat.